Kate Chopin’s Birthday: February 8, 1850

 Xavier University of Louisiana

 American writer Kate O’Flaherty (Chopin) was born on Friday, February 8, 1850 in St. Louis Missouri.
-This year (2023) is her 173rd birthday.
+This year is her 174th birthday.
 Experiencing the Civil War, the early stages of the Women’s Suffrage Movement, married life with six children, and that of a widow; she wrote two published novels, At Fault (1890) and The Awakening (1899), and two collections of short stories, Bayou Folk (1894) and A Night in Acadie (1897), as well as poems, nonfiction prose, and translations.

 In St. Louis, Missouri, steamboats were becoming the major form of transportation on the Mississippi River.
 Large numbers of Germans and Irish were arriving, and the cholera epidemic of the year before resulted in all visitors to the city being required to pass through a permanent quarantine station.
 The second trial of the Scotts was on going, as the site of the city between Free and Slave states brought many legal petitions to the courts for slaves’ freedoms.
-In the month of Chopin’s birth, the poet Eugene Field was born.
+In the month of Chopin’s birth, the local poet Eugene Field was born.

 Musicians born in the 1850s included John Philip Sousa, Edward Elgar, Victor Herbert, and Giacomo Puccini.
 Among those whose music was being played then were Charles Gounod, Frederic Chopin, and Richard Wagner.
+Later, during her residence in New Orleans, Chopin likely attended operas by Gounod, Wagner, Georges Bizet, and Ambroise Thomas.

-Although the actual year of Chopin’s birth was and still is often printed erroneously, Jean Bardot during his research for his dissertation on Chopin at the Sorbonne (University of Paris) found the difficult to find year, 1850.
+Although the actual year of Chopin’s birth was and is sometimes printed erroneously, Jean Bardot during his research for his dissertation on Chopin at the Sorbonne (University of Paris) found the then difficult to find year, 1850.
 His note on the discovery was published in Xavier Review (Vol 7, No.1) in 1987.
 Since then, all authoritative biographies and studies have used 1850 as the year of Chopin’s birth.